 4. Passports, Visas & Health Matters

 4.1 Advice regarding the passport and visa requirements applicable at the time of printing to British citizens for the holidays we offer are shown on our website, for individual adventures.
-Requirements may change and you must check the up to date position in good time before departure.
+Requirements may change and you must check the up-to-date position in good time before departure.
 NB: A British passport presently takes approximately 2 to 6 weeks to obtain.
 If you or any member of your party is 16 or over and haven’t yet got a passport, you should apply for one at least 6 weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
-If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the embassy or consulate of the country(ies) to or through which you are intending to travel.
+If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the embassy or consulate of the country(ies) to or through which you are intending to travel.

 4.2 Please note that for some trips we need to request special permits, and as such we will require your passport details prior to accepting your booking.
 Furthermore, if you renew your passport after you have booked, you may be required to take your old passport with you to maintain the validity of the permit.

 4.3 We are able to advise on mandatory health requirements; however, we are not medical experts.
 It is your responsibility to ensure that you obtain proper and detailed medical advice at least 2 months prior to travel for the latest health requirements, recommendations for your destination and any costs.
 You should check this information at least 2 months before departure and again within 14 days of travel.
 Details are available from your GP surgery and from the National Travel Health Network Centre.
-For holidays in the EU/EEA you should obtain an GHIC (Global Health Insurance Card) prior to departure.
+For holidays in the EU/EEA you should obtain a GHIC (Global Health Insurance Card) prior to departure.
 A GHIC is not a substitute for travel insurance, which is compulsory for all our adventures.
 Vaccination and other health requirements/recommendations are subject to change at any time for any destination.
 Where you do not do so and either are not allowed to enter any country, or suffer personal injury or death as a result, we have no liability to you for any cost, loss or damage which you suffer nor will we refund you the cost of any unused portion of your travel arrangements.
 Clients with existing medical problems, pregnant women and anyone who has recently visited other countries should check requirements with their general practitioner.

 4.4 It is the booker/party leader’s responsibility to ensure that all members of the party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
-If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty, costs or expenses being imposed on or incurred by us, you will be responsible for reimbursing us accordingly.
+If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalties, costs or expenses being imposed on or incurred by us, you will be responsible for reimbursing us accordingly.

 5. Cancellation by You

-Your notice of cancellation will only be effective when it is received in writing by us at our offices.
+Your notice of cancellation will only be effective when it is received in writing (email accepted) by us at our offices.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment charges.
 Amendment charges are not refundable in the event of cancellation.

-Cancellation fee of 100% of tour costs
+Cancellation fee of 100% of the tour costs.

 Cancellation Cover through Travel Insurance